fonsecapeter/api-buddy/README.md

 And API Buddy would hit the `/users/123` endpoint.

-You can also use variables as values in your query params, or anywhere in your request body data.
+You can use variables within in your endpoint, as part of values in your query params, or anywhere in your request body data.
 ```bash
 api post '/users/' \
   'id=#{user_id}' \